HelpGiveThanks/HGTconfiguration/README.md

 I configured the Help Give Thanks Research Project (HGT) website tools at [HelpGiveThanks.org](http://HelpGiveThanks.org) out of my needs to 1) combine the powers of a project manager, wiki, forum, and document creating/editing tools in an easy to navigate, collaborative, online environment; and 2) to freely share this online environment with others, allowing anyone to test the relationship changing, positive effects that result especially from incorporating this collaborative environment into marriage, family, friend, and student-teacher relationships.

-Keep in mind that for all their complexity, the project manager, wiki, forum, and document creating/editing tools have the same function — to store and access information — as clay tablets used thousands of years ago to help create collaborative, non-arguementative, social environments.
+Keep in mind that for all their complexity, the project manager, wiki, forum, and document creating/editing tools have the same function — to store and access information — as clay tablets used thousands of years ago to help create collaborative, non-argumentative, social environments.

 ![alt Argue Or Account.
 A Remix Cartoon by David Matson, Copyright 2014, CC BY 4.0](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/ArgueOrAccount.png)

 *Gavin.collins (2010).
-Summary account of silver for the govenor written in Sumerian Cuneiform on a clay tablet.
+Summary account of silver for the governor written in Sumerian Cuneiform on a clay tablet.
 (From Shuruppak or Abu Salabikh, Iraq, circa 2,500 BCE.
 British Museum, London).
 Wikimedia Commons.
 Wikimedia Foundation.
 Copyright Public Domain.
 Available on 6/24/14 from https://commons.wikimedia.org/wiki/File:Sumerian_account_of_silver_for_the_govenor_(background_removed).png*

 *Matson, David (2013), Remix of Man 261 [Arguing Facts] and Remix of Man 227 [Looking and Pointing].
 Originals from collection by Nova Development (1997).
 In Art Explosion: 250,000 images : Macintosh.
 Calabasas, California: Nova Development.
 Copyright 1997 by the Publisher.
 All rights reserved.
 Available on 8/14/13 from http://www.worldcat.org/title/art-explosion-250000-images-macintosh/oclc/39893863*